somepfc/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+  - `.reduce` combines the values of an array, `.map` && `.filter` work similarly expect `.map` returns a new array with only the selected items, and `.filter` retruns only the filtered parts of an array.
 2. Explain the difference between a callback and a higher order function.
+  - higher order function passes a callback function as an argument, and a callback function is used as parameter.
 3. Explain what a closure is.
+  - a closure is a function within a function that contains information that cannot to accessed from the outside but can take information inward
 4. Describe the four principles of the 'this' keyword.
+  1. window binding, "this" will become the console in object form
+  2. implicit binding, "this" takes place of the object
+  3. new binding, you can use "this".(a key) = (a value) in a fuction to create an object
+  4. explicit binding is used to envoke a function without () with `.call` and `this.` isn't needed in the syntax because `.call` holds it's place.
 5. Why do we need super() in an extended class?
+  - to access the parent properties of the constructor.
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions